2gbeh/fedora/README.md

 # u-permit
-React Native App for making official requests within an organization.
+Mobile App for making official requests within an organization.